 Cath and I are among the diminishing number of people who send out Christmas/Holiday cards.
 In our busy digital world, fewer people send them, and among the younger generations, it is almost nonexistent.
 That is just life today.
 Me?
 I still enjoy the annual “old fashioned” event of exchanging Holiday cards.

-Continue reading “Haters”
+Continue reading “Holiday Cards”